pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/lando-template-local-dev-backend-and-frontend.md

 ### Known Issues

 - If your lando site is inaccessible after step 1, it could be because `npm install` didn't run inside your container.
-Follow the following steps -
+Follow these steps -
     - Log into your container by running `lando ssh`
     - Run `npm install` inside the container
     - Exit the container and run `lando start` again